xiaolikey/UselessDB/README.md

 # UselessDB
-Only study no any use database
+Only study no any use database.